 When you flip the patties over, you then flatten them.
 You will feel like a short order cook.
-And immediately feel like you should be wearing a hairnet and have a cigarette hanging from the side of your mouth, just like Paula Deen.
+And immediately feel like you should be wearing a hairnet and have a cigarette hanging from the side of your mouth, just like Paula Deen (minus the racism part).

 You then drape slices of American cheese over the burgers.
 And that American cheese will melt gloriously.

-And there you have it, a copycat shake shack burger.
+And there you have it, Copycat Shake Shack Burgers.